vovapolu/ensime.github.io/editors/emacs/install.md

 Basic Scala support is provided by [`scala-mode`](/editors/emacs/scala-mode) which provides many features specific to Scala major mode editing and sbt support is provided by [`sbt-mode`](/editors/emacs/sbt-mode).
 Both modes can be used independently of ENSIME and you are encouraged to read their standalone documentation to understand the role that they play.

-Note that "stable" means "versioned release jars exist", not "it has less bugs".

 ## Unstable Edition

+Note that "unstable" means "it does not have versioned release jars", not "it will crash a lot".

 To use the unstable version of ENSIME from MELPA, change to `:pin melpa`: